aleb2000/memcached/README.md

 make && make install
 ```

-If you installed the RDMA dependencies, not problem should arise.
+If you installed the RDMA dependencies, no problem should arise.

 ## Usage